7 Things That Will Make Your Chicken Adobo Unforgettable

 Aroma

-As the steam escapes the lid while the chicken simmers, the sharp scent of the vinegar, garlic, and soy sauce stirs the senses.
+As steam escapes the lid while the chicken simmers, the sharp scent of the vinegar, garlic, and soy sauce stirs the senses.
 If desired, add a few dried bay leaves to intensify the aroma.

 Unique ingredients